Yes, you can file a basic federal tax return for free

-The deadline to file your federal tax return is Monday, May 17.
+The deadline to file your federal tax return is Monday, May 17, in most states.
 The Treasury Department and Internal Revenue Service (IRS) said in March that they decided to push back the usual April 15 filing day to help taxpayers who may be experiencing financial hardships during the COVID-19 pandemic.

 Recently, on May 12, a tweet went viral claiming that “the tax preparation industry is a scam” and it’s easier to file tax returns in other countries than it is in the United States.

-Note: Editors Note: This story has been updated to reflect the tax deadline extensions in states impacted by natural disasters in 2021.